nextstrain/translations/narratives/translations_ncov_sit-rep_it_2020-08-14.md

 Esaminare solo i campioni caricati nella scorsa settimana evidenzia due punti importanti.

 <!--Firstly, we can see a tendency towards groupings of tips into mini-clusters.
 This indicates that within-country transmission is continuing to dominate - likely a product of the various regulations introduced throughout Europe.
 The virus continued to diversify genetically during the lockdown, but was more likely to be confined to one country, meaning we can often now better distinguish local 'variants' from those in other countries.-->
 In primo luogo, possiamo vedere una tendenza verso il raggruppamento delle foglie in mini-gruppi.
-Questo indica che la trasmissione all'interno del Paese sta continuando a dominare - come un prodotto delle varie norme introdottore in tutta Europa.
+Questo indica che la trasmissione all'interno del Paese sta continuando a dominare - come un prodotto delle varie norme introdotte in tutta Europa.
 Il virus ha continuato a diversificarsi geneticamente durante il lockdown, ma era più facilmente confinato all'interno di uno Stato, e ciò significa che possiamo ora individuare più facilmente 'varianti' locali di questi in altri Paesi.

 <!--Some samples do not follow this trend of linking to other samples from the same country.
 Hovering over a country in the legend highlights tips in the tree from that country and will help identify such samples.
 For instance, in the middle of the tree, we can see some Swedish samples (green) nested within a larger Russian clade (red).
 Given the heavy subsampling, we need to remain cautious to not over interpret putative between-country transmissions from this view.-->